-- specifying codes of practice; (h) - (i) promoting awareness and understanding of the risks, rules, safeguards and rights in respect of protection of personal data amongst data fiduciaries and data principals; - monitoring technological developments and commercial practices that may affect (j) protection of personal data; - (k) personal data; - (l) advising Central Government, State Government and any other authority on measures application and enforcement of this Act; - (m) specifying fees and other charges for carrying out the purposes of this Act; - receiving and inquiring complaints under this Act; and (n) - (o) performing such other functions as may be prescribed. - (3) Where, pursuant to the provisions of this Act, the Authority processes any personal data, it shall be construed as the data fiduciary or the data processor in relation to such personal data as applicable, and where the Authority comes into possession of any information that is treated as confidential by the data fiduciary or data processor, it shall not disclose such information unless required under any law to do so, or where it is required to carry out its function under this section.
+- (h) specifying codes of practice; - (i) promoting awareness and understanding of the risks, rules, safeguards and rights in respect of protection of personal data amongst data fiduciaries and data principals; - (j) monitoring technological developments and commercial practices that may affect protection of personal data; - (k) promoting measures and undertaking research for innovation in the field of protection of personal data; - (l) advising Central Government, State Government and any other authority on measures required to be taken to promote protection of personal data and ensuring consistency of application and enforcement of this Act; - (m) specifying fees and other charges for carrying out the purposes of this Act; - (n) receiving and inquiring complaints under this Act; and - (o) performing such other functions as may be prescribed. - Where, pursuant to the provisions of this Act, the Authority processes any personal data, it shall be construed as the data fiduciary or the data processor in relation to such personal data as applicable, and where the Authority comes into possession of any information that is treated as confidential by the data fiduciary or data processor, it shall not disclose such information unless required under any law to do so, or where it is required to carry out its function under this section.